guidospadavecchia/Discord.Addons.Interactive/README.md

 ## Usage

 To use, add an `InteractiveService` to your service provider.
-It is also recommended to make your modules inherit from `InteractiveBase`
+It is also recommended to make your modules inherit from `InteractiveBase`.